Lviv: Air transport

 The beginnings of aviation in Lviv reach back to 1884 when the Aeronautic Society was opened there.
 The society issued its own magazine Astronauta but soon ceased to exist.
 In 1909 on the initiative of Edmund Libanski the Awiata Society was founded.
 Among its members there was a group of professors and students of the Lviv Polytechnic, including Stefan Drzewiecki and Zygmunt Sochacki.
 Awiata was the oldest Polish organization of this kind and it concentrated its activities mainly on exhibitions such as the First Aviation Exhibition which took place in 1910 and featured models of aircraft built by Lviv students.

 In 1913–1914 brothers Tadeusz and Władysław Floriańscy built a two-seater aeroplane.
 When World War I broke out Austrian authorities confiscated it but did not manage to evacuate the plane in time and it was seized by the Russians who used the plane for intelligence purposes.
 The Floriański brothers' plane was the first Polish-made aircraft.
 On 5 November 1918, a crew consisting of Stefan Bastyr and Janusz de Beaurain carried out the first-ever flight under the Polish flag taking off from Lviv's Lewandówka (now Levandivka) airport.
 In the interbellum period Lwów was a major centre of gliding with a notable Gliding School in Bezmiechowa which opened in 1932.
 In the same year the Institute of Gliding Technology was opened in Lwów and was the second such institute in the world.
 In 1938 the First Polish Aircraft Exhibition took place in the city.

 The interwar Lwów was also a major centre of the Polish Air Force with the Sixth Air Regiment located there.
 The Regiment was based at the Lwów airport opened in 1924 in the suburb of Skniłów (today Sknyliv).
 The airport is located 6 km from the city centre.
 In 2012, after renovation, Lviv Airport got a new official name Lviv Danylo Halytskyi International Airport (LWO).
-A new terminal and other improvements worth under a $200 million has been done in preparation for the 2012 UEFA European Football Championship.
+A new terminal and other improvements worth under a $200 million was done in preparation for the 2012 UEFA European Football Championship.
 The connection from Airport to the city centre is maintained by bus No. 48 and No. 9.